- 100% secure payment

 Cosplay duo in a brand-sponsored online cosplay-off bracket

-A cosplay duo in Manila entered a costume-prop brand's themed cosplay-off, a single-elimination bracket where each round runs a 48-hour public vote on the brand's giveaway platform.
-They are in a tight semi-final.
-We analyse the giveaway platform (email-verified voting, no daily cap), quote $189 for 1,500 votes with email-verified delivery from Philippine and South-East Asian IPs, and run last-48h push pacing across the round, peaking in the 7–11pm window when the fandom's core audience is online.
+A cosplay duo in Manila entered a costume-prop brand's themed cosplay-off, a single-elimination bracket where each round runs a 48-hour audience vote on a giveaway platform with email-verified voting.
+They are in a tight semi-final against a pair with a larger Instagram following.
+We analyse the giveaway platform, quote for email-verified delivery from Philippine and South-East Asian residential IPs, and push hardest in the 7–11pm window when the fandom's core audience browses cosplay content after work and school.

 For: Cosplay duos and groups, brand cosplay-off entrants, fandom influencers